 Bay Leaf Tree Care

-Growing bay leaf trees require a little patience as they are slow growing evergreens, although they may live for 40 years or longer and attain a height of 10 (or up to 23 feet in the wild) feet tall.
+Growing bay leaf trees requires a little patience as they are slow growing evergreens, although they may live for 40 years or longer and attain a height of 10 feet (up to 23 feet in the wild) (3-7 m.).

-Care of bay leaf trees will be minimal when bearing in mind that Laurus nobilis is hardy in USDA zone 8, thrives in rich, well-drained soil (pH 6.2), dislikes overwatering and should be brought indoors when the temperature dips in the fall months.
+Care of bay leaf trees is minimal when bearing in mind that Laurus nobilis is hardy in USDA zone 8, thrives in rich, well-drained soil (pH 6.2), dislikes overwatering, and should be brought indoors when the temperature dips in the fall months.

 Sweet Bay Leaf Spots by Insects